Deep penetrating Sampo -geophysical survey

 Figure 4 below: Measuring grid used in the Gefinex 400S survey

 Results of the Sampo method show a strong electromagnetic anomaly situated at the continuity of the Silver Mine mineralisation and extending to depths of 1 000 m.
 This electromagnetic anomaly is characterised by low resistivities, between 500-1500 Ωm.
 These resistivities are similar to the known Silver Mine mineralisation and thus strengthen the Sotkamo Silver's view that Silver Mine mineralisation extends at least to 1 000 m level below the surface.
-Gefinex survey also shows, that the anomalous region lies between 600-1 000m levels and it's strike length is at least 1 000 m.
+Gefinex survey also shows that the anomalous region lies between 600-1 000m levels and its strike length is at least 1 000 m.
 True nature and quality of this geophysical anomaly have to be verified by diamond drilling.
 Diamond drill testing of the anomaly is tentatively planned to be performed during 2015.

 Figure 5 below: shows the electromagnetic anomaly obtained by Gefinex 400S survey.
-Also in the figure can be seen the existing ore solids in red and the mine decline.
+Also in the picture can be seen the existing ore solids in red and the mine decline.
 Resistivity values in the anomalous zone vary from 500 Ωm to 1500 Ωm.

-Sotkamo Silver commissioned also a drill hole geophysical survey from Ageos Oy in autumn 2011.
+Sotkamo Silver also commissioned a drill hole geophysical survey from Ageos Oy in autumn 2011.
 Ageos surveyed some selected surficial and underground drill holes at Silver Mine area.
-The drillhole survey included measurements of IP (induced polarisation), susceptibility, density, Wenner resistivity and TEM (transient electromagnetic measurement).
+The drill hole survey included measurements of IP (induced polarisation), susceptibility, density, Wenner resistivity and TEM (transient electromagnetic measurement).
 Data obtained from drill hole geophysical logging was used in the planning of the survey grid for the Gefinex survey and also in the interpretation of the Gefinex survey results.